-Haena Kim, our Head of Asia Sales, moved to Shanghai with her girlfriend in 2013 with no idea how a gay couple would be treated.
-She was pleasantly surprised by what she found.
+Me and my girlfriend moved to Shanghai with no idea how a gay couple would be treated.
+I was pleasantly surprised by what I found.

 There were always instances in the US, even in New York City, when people would look at us disapprovingly.
 So when I came to Shanghai with my partner, I expected more of the same – or worse.
 After all, this was Asia and I knew from experience in South Korea that ‘gayness’, let alone PDA, was frowned upon and more so than in the US.